-- State of the Dealership/Distributorship – Here dealers/distributors share what is new at their operations, what their current anxieties are, and what changes they have made from the last meeting.
+- State of the Dealership/Distributorship: Here dealers/distributors share what is new at their operations, what their current anxieties are, and what changes they have made since the last meeting.

-- Open Forum – There is always a topic that the group would like to discuss that didn’t make it on the agenda.
-This portion of the meeting is for debating ideas, asking questions, and solving problems.
+- Open Forum: There is always a topic that the group would like to discuss that didn’t make it on the agenda.
+This portion of the meeting involves debating ideas, asking questions, and solving problems.

-We know from first-hand experience that one year of participation in a Best Practices Group will produce such significant profit and operational improvements; you’ll wonder why you didn’t join a group sooner.
+One year of participation in a Best Practices Group produces such significant profit and operational improvements; often clients wonder why they didn’t join a group sooner.

 We currently have Best Practices Groups in the following industries: